-Phillip Island is a small island southeast of Melbourne in the state of Victoria.
+Phillip Island is a small island southeast of Melbourne in the state of Victoria in Australia.
 The island is not particularly large with a length of 26 km and a width of 9 km.
 From the mainland, you get to the island over a bridge.
 This place is best known for its Fairy Penguins (the Australians call them Little Penguins), which gather by the thousands every night to spend the night onshore.
 The island is also famous for the largest Australian seal colony!

 As night falls, you can watch penguins in small groups waddling out of the water to spend the night on the mainland.
 So adorable!
 These little penguins, the size of three apples, offer an enchanting spectacle.
 An observation deck was built for visitors, so that the penguins are not disturbed.
 As soon as it gets dark, these little black heads will be sticking out of the water and you can watch them come out in small groups.
 The most interesting thing is that they wait for each other before starting their long march along the beach.
 Watching them waddle on the dunes is a wonderful sight.
 Taking photos is prohibited as the flash would dazzle and disturb them (unfortunately, not many tourists follow this rule).